JungleGim/PyDash_App/README.md

 ## Future Development
 The below is a list of wants/needs for future revisions; loosely listed in order of importance.

+### Critical items for immediate development
+- Implement a configuration XML file that is read on boot
+	- Intent is to store all the display parameters into a XML file that can be externally edited.
+	- This includes things like the base CAN PID, the various gauge vies, color themes, etc.
+- Implement config file read on boot
+- Enable/update USB communication related features
+	- Overall intent would be to load a new settings file that has been sent to the PyDash.
+The main part of this is largely a hardware consideration where the PyDash_OS needs to be set up for USB device operation.
+Not much in the PyDash_App needs to be done.
+- Create desktop multi-platform app as a display editor (not required for PyDash_App but would make it a much better user experience)
+- Implement data logging of all RX'd CAN channels

+### Additional future development
 - A lot of the various "constants" defined everywhere should be converted to a dictionary
 - Currently, the screen navigation has a "back" function to go to the previous screen.
 Since the "previous frame" variable that controls this only works with a single "back" its more of a